-Updated, Jan.
-7: Chipolo has announced a new tracker, the Chipolo One, that costs the same as the Chipolo Plus, but adds several improvements like a removable battery, louder alarm and free out-of-range alerts.
-Here's our review of the Chipolo Plus from 2017.
+Editors' Note: There's a new tracker from Chipolo — the Chipolo One.
+It costs the same as the Chipolo Plus, but offers a removable battery, louder alarm and free out-of-range alerts.
+The Chipolo Plus is no longer part of the Chipolo lineup, but here's our review of the Chipolo Plus from 2017 for your reference.

 Beyond a splash of color, there wasn't much to recommend the original Chipolo, whose lackluster performance kept it firmly in the middle of the key finder pack.
 Things have improved dramatically with the $25 Chipolo Plus, which complements the key finder's loud alarm with much better range.
-It's still not the best key finder we've tested — that honor still goes to the latest trackers from Tile — but it's a good alternative.
+The Chipolo Plus is not a Tile killer, but' it's still one of the best key finders we've tested.

 An update to the mobile app that accompanies Chipolo makes it much easier to manage your key finder.
 (Under the version of the app I tested, geofencing features that had been pretty hit or miss previously are now in beta form so that Chipolo can improve the accuracy.
 I'll update this review once geofencing is ready for prime time again.)
 Chipolo has also branched out into a thin tracker you slip inside a wallet called the Chipolo Card ($35) that's similar to the Tile Slim or TrackR Wallet.